strrife/falcon/packages/falcon-client/README.md

 ## API contract

-Application needs to have the following files `index.js`, `razzle.config.js`, and optionally `falcon-client.config.js`.
+Application needs to have `index.js`, and following optional configuration files `bootstrap.js` and `falcon-client.build.config.js`.
 Each of them should be placed in application root directory.

 ### `index.js` (required)